Troubleshooting AWS Cloud9

 Troubleshoot IAM Policies in the IAM User Guide

-If the signed-in IAM user still cannot open the environment, you could try signing out and then signing back in as either the AWS account root user or an IAM administrator user in the account.
-Then try opening the environment again.
-If you are able to open the environment in this way, then there is most likely a problem with the IAM user's access permissions.
+If the signed-in IAM user still can't open the environment, try signing out and then signing back in as either the AWS account root user or an administrator user in the account.
+Then, try opening the environment again.
+If you can't open the environment in this way, then there is most likely a problem with the IAM users access permissions.

 -